szabogabor91/gimlet-website/src/gimlet-stack/upgrading-a-stack.md

     host: laszlo.cloud
 ```

-Under the `stack.repository` field it points to a git repository, by default not locked to any particular version.
-Therefore, every time you run `stack generate` it pulls in the latest version of the stack and generates the latest and greatest version of the Kubernetes manifests.
+By default it is not locked to any particular version, therefore every time you run `stack generate` it pulls in the latest version of the stack and generates the latest and greatest version of the Kubernetes manifests.

-So by default, upgrading the stack is nothing more than running `stack generate`
+So by default, upgrading the stack is nothing more than running `stack generate`.
+Just don't forget to inspect, commit and push the changes.

 ## Locking the stack version